-We never stored water, except what was in the 40-gallon water heater and our large water dispenser (Las Vegas water was nasty).
-Now, I’ve learned after many years that water heater water we may all have may or may not be safe to use if our water lines are contaminated.
-In the last couple years, Utah has had many cities with water that you could not drink, cook with or bathe in, let alone brush your teeth with.
+We never stored water, except what was in the 40-gallon water heater and our large drinking water dispenser (Las Vegas water was nasty).
+I’ve learned after many years that water heater water we use may or may not be safe to use if our water lines are contaminated.
+In the last couple of years Utah has had many cities with water that you could not drink, cook with or bathe in, let alone brush your teeth with.
 Yikes, in Utah?
 How could this be?
 Yep, it happens.

-I understand if you do not have the budget or the space to store what you need for months or years, but please get enough food and water for three days, then graduate to seven days.
+I understand if you don’t have the budget or the space to store what you need for months or years, but please get enough food and water for three days, then graduate to seven days.
 Okay, now you get it, start a little at a time, as in one can at a time.
-Remember, you do not need to buy 100-pound bags of beans if you don’t like to eat beans.
+Remember, you don’t need to buy 100-pound bags of beans if you don’t like to eat beans.

-Mark isn’t really fond of beans so it doesn’t make sense for me to make the tortillas from scratch like I used to when my daughters were growing up.
+Mark isn’t really fond of beans, so it doesn’t make sense for me to make the tortillas from scratch as I used to when my daughters were growing up.
 I can still picture the foil rectangles lined up with one tortilla on each sheet.
 One daughter spread a 1/4 cup of homemade cooked mashed beans on each tortilla, then one daughter put a tablespoon of grated cheese, the next daughter rolled them and the next daughter folded the foil.
 We would make 100 burritos at a time.
 That’s how we rolled, literally, when the girls were growing up.

 I was talking to a friend today who said to me, “I must admit, prepping gives me anxiety.”
 I told her she is not alone, I hear it all the time.
 It’s okay, let’s just do a little at a time.
 I compare food storage and emergency prep to looking at the rows and rows of food at the grocery stores.
 I do not like grocery shopping, so I make my pantry of food storage my “grocery store.”

 She needed a ride home and someone to hold her hand.
-I had chicken pot pies in the oven that needed to cook an hour for a friend who just had a hip replaced, but I headed there after I delivered those.
+I had chicken pot pies in the oven for a friend who just had a hip replaced.
+They needed to cook an hour, but I headed to the hospital after I delivered the pot pies.
 The reason I am telling you this story is because while I was at the hospital my friend who was in a neck brace waiting to hear about the results of all the x-rays, and whatever, mentioned she was glad she had gone to the grocery store that day.
 BUT she forgot to pick up some coffee and asked if I could stop at the store to pick some up on our way home.
 Of course, I could do that for her.

 Well, the results were fine, thank goodness and we headed to the pharmacy after we left the hospital to get some pain killers for her back pain from the accident.
 Well, we both forgot to pick up the coffee UNTIL she was home.
 She asked me if I could pick some up tomorrow, I said I didn’t have a car for two days.
 I told her she would need to get someone else to pick it up.
 I also live about 12-14 miles from her, so she would have to call someone else.

-I remember a reader commented on my blog a few days ago about having had two feet of snow dump in her neighborhood.
+I remember a reader commented on my blog a few days ago about having had two feet of snow dumped in her neighborhood.
 She mentioned the garbage pick-up and mail delivery was stopped for two months!
 Wow, I have never had that happen to me where I live.
 She and her family were fine because they were prepared with food, water, and powdered milk.
 Although, the cat preferred fresh milk, great story!

 Prep Without Anxiety:

-I hope you realize that having a small grocery store at your home, so to speak, will help you beyond anything I can teach you, literally.
+I hope you realize that having a small grocery store in your home, so to speak, will help you beyond anything I can teach you, literally.
 Plus, you will save money by not going to the store as often.
 If you cook from scratch, you can even do more!
 Add some #10 cans of freeze-dried fruits and vegetables as your budget allows.